 A Special Note of Caution to Bird Owners

 WHAT TO DO IF YOUR PET IS POISONED

 If you have any questions, please call Hancock Animal Hospital at 617-773-0008.

 |What you should know about external parasites*|

-external parasites such as fleas, ticks, or mites on their skin or in
+parasites such as fleas, ticks, or mites on their skin or in their ears.
+These

-Modern medicines make treatment, control, and prevention of many external
+your pet's needs.
+Modern medicines make treatment, control, and prevention of many

 Adult fleas live their entire lives on your pet.
 Female fleas begin laying eggs within 24 hours of selecting your pet as a host, producing up to 50 eggs each day.
 These eggs fall from your pet onto the floor or furniture, including your pet's bed, or onto any other indoor or outdoor area where your pet happens to go.
 Tiny, worm-like larvae hatch from the eggs and burrow into carpets, under furniture, or into soil before spinning a cocoon.
 The cocooned flea pupae can lie dormant (inactive) for weeks to months before emerging as adults that are ready to infest (or re-infest) your pet.
 The result is a flea life cycle of anywhere from 12 days to 12 months.

 Risks and Consequences

 Fleas bite animals and suck their blood; young or small pets with heavy flea infestations may become anemic (low red blood cells).
 Some pets can develop an allergy to flea saliva that may result in more severe irritation and scratching.
 Also, pets can become infected with certain types of tapeworms if they ingest fleas carrying tapeworm eggs.
 In areas with moderate to severe flea infestations, people may also be bitten by fleas.
 While fleas are capable of transmitting several other infectious diseases to pets and people, this is rare.